 - The information was actually confidential, or the training was actually specialized;

 - The employee competed with the employer and caused damage by taking business that would have gone to the employer.

 If you want some ideas on how to prove (or disprove) these points, give me a call.
 I may even tell you for free.

-Zach Wolfe (email@example.com) is a Texas trial lawyer who handles non-compete and trade secret litigation.
-His firm Fleckman & McGlynn has offices in Austin, Houston, and The Woodlands.
+Zach Wolfe (email@example.com) is a Texas trial lawyer who handles non-compete and trade secret litigation at his firm Fleckman & McGlynn, PLLC.
 He has received specialized training on how to use phrases like “Comes now, Plaintiff” and “Wherefore, premises considered,” sometimes even in ALL CAPS.

 These are his opinions, not the opinions of his firm or clients, so don’t cite part of this post against him in an actual case.
 Every case is different, so don’t rely on this post as legal advice for your case.

 Neurodiagnostic Tex, LLC v.
 Pierce, No. 12-14-00254-CV, 2016 WL 6426830, at *5-7 (Tex.
 App.—Tyler Oct.
 31, 2016).